jacobdarvin/mv-cart/README.md

 ## ⚙️ Project Setup

-For this to work, you must have the prerequesite Phoenix server running on http://localhost:4000.
-View this repository here: https://github.com/jacobdarvin/mv_cart
+For this to work, you must have the pre-requesite Phoenix/Exlixir server running on http://localhost:4000.
+For more information, clone this repository and follow the README: https://github.com/jacobdarvin/mv_cart

 ### Install Dependencies